Phineas Mojapelo: Retirement

 In March 2021, Mojapelo wrote on behalf of the Judicial Conduct Committee of the Judicial Service Commission in adjudicating a series of complaints against Chief Justice Mogoeng Mogoeng.
 Mogoeng was ordered to retract and apologise for certain controversial remarks he had made about South African policy toward the state of Israel.
 In an appeal, Mogoeng said that Mojapelo's "reasoning is flawed and disturbingly superficial".

 In May 2023, President Cyril Ramaphosa (another of Mojapelo's contemporaries at university) appointed Mojapelo to chair an independent panel tasked with investigating the Lady R incident.
 The other members of the panel were Enver Surty and Advocate Leah Gcabashe.
 The Democratic Alliance later challenged Mojapelo's appointment to the panel, arguing that it undermined judicial independence.

+Mojapelo is an active commercial mediator and arbitrator, and is deeply involved in the expansion of mediation opportunities in South Africa and other southern African nations.
+Following his training in 2019 (in the U.S.), he has consistently advocated for more access to mediation for the people of his country.
+He is among the most prominent mediators -- and mediation trainers -- in South Africa.

+Mojapelo is credited, along with others, for the rapid expansion of mediation opportunities in South Africa.
+In October and November 2019 he traveled to the United States with six other S.A. judges to receive mediator training, but with specific instructions to return with plans for how to develop court-annexed mediation.
+The seven judges have been engaged in that effort since that time.
+In July 2022, Mojapelo helped arrange for a national mediation summit in Cape Town where a large number of judges from various levels of court were trained in mediation practices; court-annexed mediation was the focus of their attention.
+The South African Judicial Education Institute (SAJEI) and several judges were prominent in that effort, including his six colleagues from the U.S.-mediation-training group -- Audrey Ledwaba, Thoba Poyo-Dlwati, Nolwazi Mabindla-Boqwana, Glenn Goosen (judge), Raylene Keightley, and Norman Davis.
+Additionally, Dunstan Mlambo and Francis Legodi were leaders at the conference; faculty members and mediators from the U.S. included Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez and Stephen D. Kelson.
+Chief Justice Raymond Zondo attended the meetings and expressed full support for court-based mediation, stating that he would "like it to take off as soon as possible."

 Personal life

 Mojapelo is married to Setlola Phoshoko-Mojapelo and was formerly married to Mamokete Bellinah Mojapelo.
 He has four children.